Prepare to negotiate your salary in a job interview

-What will you bring / what have you brought to the company?
-What will / what have been the positive impact of your work on the company?
+What will you bring or what have you brought to the company?
+What will be or what have been the positive impact of your work on the company?

-When you get ready to negotiate, prepare some hard facts that will help you justify the salary / raise you are asking for.
+When you get ready to negotiate, prepare some hard facts that will help you justify the salary or raise you are asking for.

 Approach the question well

 Addressing the issue of salary can seem complex and easily make applicants uncomfortable.
-However, this is an important step and you should not be “ashamed” to mention your salary expecations.
-On the contrary, a candidate who dares to bring up this subject can be seen as being daring!
+However, this is an important step and you should not be “ashamed” to mention your salary expectations.
+On the contrary, a candidate who brings up this subject can be seen as being daring!

 With a recruitment agency